vargasjr-dev/eat-the-sun/README.md

-# Project Orbital Ring
+# Project Eat The Sun

-Building the cheaper path to limitless resources.
+Building the cheapest path to limitless energy.